xt-coder/sql2o-sample/README.md

 sql2o-sample
 ============

+Sql2o is a small java framework that makes it easy to execute sql statements on your JDBC compliant database from java.

+Sql2o uses JDBC internally,
+so it should work with any database with a JDBC driver (*).

-sql2o is a small orm framework,this project use sql2o with spring
+###this project use sql2o with spring